 This function is now available and if you check system.api.list, you will see that it requires API authentication.
 If you hit the method with a web browser, it will return an error message about failing the API authentication.
 To test this method, you need an API key.
-As of Elgg 3.2 API keys can be generated by the webservices plugin.
+Fortunately, there is a plugin called apiadmin that creates keys for you.
+It is available in the Elgg plugin repository.
 It will return a public and private key and you will use the public key for this kind of API authentication.
 Grab a key and then do a GET request with your browser on this API method passing in the key string as the parameter api_key.
 It might look something like this: http://yoursite.com/services/api/rest/xml/?method=users.active&api_key=1140321cb56c71710c38feefdf72bc462938f59f.